GauBen/gautier.dev/src/articles/draft-js-imports/index.md

 JavaScript's more popular flavor, TypeScript, was created in 2012.
 It adds static typing to the language, and with it, new ways to import and export modules.

 Because types do not exist at runtime, TypeScript had to come up with a way to import and export types only.
 This syntax is completely erased during the transpilation process.
-There's no reason to use it nowadays, but it's mentioned in this article for the sake of completeness.
+There's no reason to use it nowadays, but I mention it for the sake of completeness.

 ```ts
 // ./book.ts